lmnawrocki/lmnawrocki.github.io/lab13/index.md

 I think the best way that I could have improved would have been by using two Kalman filters to more accurately determine the position of my robot.
 One of the Kalman filters
-I chose not to implement this kind of Kalman filter as I knew it wouldn't be very useful to my success unless the other Kalman filter
+I chose not to implement this kind of Kalman filter as I knew it wouldn't be very useful to my success unless the other Kalman filter was also implemented.

+I think an implementation of both Kalman filters would be an interesting substitute for localization.
+In theory, if both Kalman filters were working well

 Here's a [blooper](https://photos.app.goo.gl/Dz1bi6Zn5VyMBm5x6) that I thought was rather interesting, especially in the way the robot drifted in the end.
 It shows that the P controller for being away from the walls works rather well, as information that the robot is getting saying that it's far from walls is causing it to try to spin closer to the wall, but it fails gracefully.